-The Upper School expects students to attend at least 90% of all school days in each course every semester.
+The Upper School expects students to attend school every day in each course every semester.
+Missing more than 10% of class could result in a failing grade and not being given a contract for the following school year.
 Absences directly related to school sponsored events such as field trips, co-curricular events, or other school related trips do not count in calculating a student's attendance percentage.

-When a student's attendance record exceeds the amount of absences allowed, the Dean of Students and/or Division Head will consider an appropriate consequence including but not limited to: After School Study Hall, work duty, detention, a written warning, or even a request to withdraw from the school.
+When a student's attendance record exceeds the amount of absences allowed, the Division Head and/or Assistant Head will consider an appropriate consequence including but not limited to: After School Study Hall, work duty, detention, a written warning, or even a request to withdraw from the school.
 A contract for the next school year may also be denied based on a student's attendance record.